The short answer to “what resources and configuration will I need to take Zeebe to production?” is: it depends.

 We make sure that event log segments are not deleted too early.
 No event log segment is deleted until a snapshot has been taken that includes that segment.
 When a snapshot has been taken, the event log is only deleted up to that point.

-A snapshot is a projection of all events that represent the current running state of the workflows running on the partition.
-It contains all active data, for example, deployed workflows, active workflow instances, and not yet completed jobs.
+A snapshot is a projection of all events that represent the current running state of the processes running on the partition.
+It contains all active data, for example, deployed processes, active process instances, and not yet completed jobs.

 When the broker has written a new snapshot, it deletes all data on the log which was written before the latest snapshot.